Daniel-KM/Omeka-plugin-ArchiveFolder/README.md

 media types `application/xml`, `text/xml`, `application/json`, and default
 `application/vnd.oasis.opendocument.spreadsheet`, `application/vnd.oasis.opendocument.text`
 and `text/plain`;
-- copy the folder outside of the Omeka install, somewhere the server can access;
+- copy the folder outside of the folder where Omeka is installed, somewhere the server can access (or in a subdirectory of `files`.
-- click on "Add Folder" in the "Archive Folders" tab;
+- click on "Add a new archive folder" in the "Archive Folders" tab;
 - fill the base uri, something like `http://localhost/path/to/the/Folder_Test`;
+- select "One item by repository" (all files in a subfolder belong to one item);
+- select "Dublin Core : Identifier" as Identifier field (this allows update);
 - don't care about other parameters, they will be default;
 - click on the submit button;
 - click on "Check" to check the folder (results are displayed when the page is refreshed);
-- if there is no issue, click "Update" to process the folder.
+- if there is no issue, click "Process" to process the folder.

-After a few seconds, the static repository will be automatically available via the OAI-PMH Gateway, and the harvest will be launched.
+After a few seconds, the items and files will be automatically created.

-It can take a few tens of seconds for the harvester to import documents in Omeka, according to the server.
-Furthermore, in order to preserve memory and cpu, the harvest process can be done in multiple steps so if the twenty items are not loaded in one time, just re-launch the harvester (without updating folder) or increase values of parameters of the harvester.
+In order to preserve memory and cpu, the process is done one record by one, via a background job.
+In case of error, the process can be relaunched at the last record.

 See the notes below for other issues.

-You can try the update of this harvest too:
-- replace file "Dir_B/Subdir_B-A/document.xml" and/or "Dir_B/Subdir_B-A/document_external.xml"
-of your copied directory by the matching ones that are prepared in the directory "tests/suite/_files/Update_files/";
-- click on "Update" in the "Archive folders" tab.
+Currently, the update process is not available.

 ### Simple folder